Prayers: from 101 to 501

 42 Again, a second time, He went away and prayed, saying, “O My Father, if this cup cannot pass away from Me unless I drink it, Your will be done.”
 43 And He came and found them asleep again, for their eyes were heavy.

-Unfortunately, Jesus’ request “let this cup pass from me” wasn’t granted.
-The Father requirs that he went through pains and death: the fate of humanity lies on his hand, and it was laid before the foundation of this world.
-Although his prayer wasn’t granted it was intensed, sweats flow from his body.
+Unfortunately, Jesus’ request of “let this cup pass from me” wasn’t granted.
+The Father requires that he went through pains and death: the fate of humanity lies on his hand, and it was laid before the foundation of this world.
+Although his prayer wasn’t granted it was intense, sweats flow from his body.
 We’ll designate this prayer as 501.

-The Son of God lead and end in style, “I am Alpha and Omega, the Beginning and the End, the First and the Last” Revelation 22:13
+The Son of God lead and end with a reward ending in style, “I am Alpha and Omega, the Beginning and the End, the First and the Last” Revelation 22:13